 Buttercup had not bargained for this.
 Her mother had always told her if she would get married and have children she would be happy, but she was not happy.

 “Pull yourself together, soon you will have another baby to take care of and you have to get you head straight” Betsy told her daughter which made Buttercup weep uncontrollably.
 Betsy Bradford knelt beside Buttercup and wrapped her arms around her sobbing daughter and said “you have to pull yourself together you don’t want to go back to the institution do you? “ “What happened, did he hit you?”

 Seeds of destruction are planted

-The seed of destruction were planted and the devious ideas began to sprout “Did he hit you?”
-Those words ignited Buttercup’s stick-it-to-him-mentality and she began to imagine what it would be like if the Thing had hit her, she could have him thrown out of his house, file for divorce and all he had ever worked for would be hers and hers alone.
+The seeds of destruction were planted and the devious ideas began to sprout “Did he hit you?”
+Those words ignited Buttercup’s stick-it-to-him-mentality and she began to imagine what it would be like if the Thing had hit her, she could have him thrown out of his own house which he had before he ever met her, file for divorce and all he had ever worked for would be hers and hers alone.

 Betsy’s attempts to help her daughter up off the floor left her exasperated, she finally left her sitting there in the same position and headed downstairs where the baby was still sleeping.

 Buttercup barely heard Betsy say “I’m leaving now and I am taking the baby with me, maybe you could go back to bed for a while and you will feel better!”
 Plans began to formulate in Buttercup’s mind.
 How long she sat on the floor in that position was anyone’s guess.